7 Steps to Prepare for a Safe Return to the Office

 1. Take the temperature on work-from-home and hybrid models

-The best source for information about your employees is usually the employees themselves.
-If you haven't done it already, it’s time to launch an employee readiness survey and take the employees’ pulse on important questions.
-Who is comfortable going back to work in the office?
+The best source for information about your employees is the employees themselves.
+If you haven't done it already, it’s time to launch an employee readiness survey and take the employees’ pulse on important questions like: Who is comfortable going back to work in the office?
 Who would prefer to continue working from home?
 What about a hybrid model?

-Before you can make plans to do what makes sense for your employees, you need to find out what it is that they want.
-Once you know what they want, it’s time to think about what’s realistic and make plans to set them up for success.
-It’s important to communicate openly at each step in the reopening process and a good way to establish that pattern is by letting the employees speak first.
+Before you make plans for your employees, find out what it is they want.
+Once you know, determine what’s realistic and make plans to set people up for success.
+It’s important to communicate openly at each step in the reopening process; a good way to establish that pattern is by letting the employees speak first.

 2. Plan for multiple return scenarios

-In the case that your employees don’t all resume full-time work at once (don’t worry, that’s likely), you’ll need to determine which teams return to the office and when.
-In this case, it’s a good idea to break down your survey results by team.
+In the event that employees don’t all resume full-time work at once (the likely scenario), you’ll need to determine which teams return to the office and when.
+Break down your survey results by team.
 Are some lines of business more willing to work in the office than others?
-Is physical proximity more important to the success of certain parts of the company?
+Is physical proximity more important to the success of certain departments of the company?
 Do new hires have unique needs?
 How do you stagger employee returns so that every person is getting what they need out of work in the office?
 There are a lot of questions that need to be asked and answered in order to build an effective return plan.

 3. Generate or refresh policies

-For some aspects of employee life, existing policies just need to be adapted to match the current circumstances (remote onboarding, home office expense management, IT assistance, etc.).
-For others, you’ll need to start from scratch and create entirely new rules.
-Regardless of how much work needs to be done on these policies, it’s critical that employees always have easy access to the most current information.
-Here are a few DocuSign tools to help you keep every employee up to date on the latest:
+For some aspects of employee life, existing policies will need to be adapted to match the current circumstances (remote onboarding, home office expense management, IT assistance, etc.).
+For others, you may have to create entirely new rules.
+Regardless of whether or not policies have been finalized, it’s critical that employees always have easy access to the most current information.
+Here are a few tools to help you keep every employee up to date:

-- Bulk send: Any one-to-many communicator needs an easy way to send digital documents, such as policy agreements, to the appropriate people, whether it’s the entire company or specific groups
+- Bulk send: The best way to send a personalized "one-to-many" communication.
+Send documents, such as policy agreements, to the entire company or specific groups

-- Responsive signing: When employees need to review and sign policies, they should be able to do that on any device from any location
+- Responsive signing: When employees need to review and sign policies, they can do that on virtually any device from anywhere

-- SMS delivery: When an employee needs timely information or has to take action on a document, their phone might be the fastest option
+- SMS delivery: When information is time-sensitive or an employee has to take action on a document, their phone might be the fastest option

 - Smart sections: Give employees the best reading experience with any device by collapsing longer sections when they’re not being read